mvemily/mvemily.github.io/join-us.md

 ---
 layout: post
 title: Join the campaign!
-description: Help us drive change
+description: Help shape the future of Mountain View by supporting the campaign!
 image: assets/images/join.jpg
 nav-menu: true
 ---